 Men at Grace Church gather together in many different ways to encourage one another – social and sporting evenings, breakfasts, local annual ‘Men’s Conventions’.
 John our Lead Pastor and Ash our Trainee Pastor meet up 1-1 with as many men as they can.

-Women at Grace Church usually gather once a term to encourage one another with a Women’s Breakfasts to think through relevant topics.
-Many of the women at Grace Church who are around during the day meet each week in a home to encourage one another in their Christian lives, bringing along any babies and toddlers.
+Women at Grace Church gather together in a variety of different ways.
+We have weekly women’s bible studies which currently meet on a Tuesday and Wednesday mornings during term time, we also run a monthly discipleship and equipping group for women called Dwell.
+We have women’s breakfasts where we meet to encourage one another and think through relevant topics.
+Many of the women at Grace Church who are around during the day meet each week in homes to encourage one another in their Christian lives, bringing along any babies and toddlers, and a number of women meet with each other 1-1, or in small prayer groups.
 Abi our Women’s Worker coordinates our ministry among women.

 We run marriage preparation, marriage refresher, and parenting courses.